The 3rd ARTMAN workshop co-located with ACM CCS 2025 (October 13, 2025 -- Taipei, Taiwan)

 - Takeshi Takahashi (National Institute of Information and Communications Technology, Japan)

-- Zonghua Zhang (CRSC R&D Institute, China)
+- Zonghua Zhang

-Muhamad Erza Aminanto (Monash University, Indonesia)Agathe Blaise (Thales, France)Laurent Bobelin (INSA Centre Val de Loire, France)Andrea Ceccarelli (University of Florence, Italy)Alessandro Erba (Karlsruhe Institute of Technology, Germany)Pierre-François Gimenez (Inria, France)Yufei Han (Inria, France)Shouling Ji (Zhejiang University, China)Satoru Koda (Fujitsu, Japan)Frédéric Majorczyk (DGA, France)Andres Molina-Markham (The MITRE Corporation, USA)Antonio Muñoz (University of Malaga, Spain)Gustavo Sánchez Collado (Karlsruhe Institute of Technology, Germany)Balachandra Shanabhag (Cohesity, USA)Pierre-Martin Tardif (Université de Sherbrooke, Canada)Wei Wang (Xi'an Jiaotong University, China)Fredrik Warg (RISE Research Institutes of Sweden)Akira Yamada (Kobe University, Japan)This workshop is co-located with the ACM CCS 2025 conference and is partially supported by the GRIFIN project (ANR-20-CE39-0011).
+Muhamad Erza Aminanto (Monash University, Indonesia)Agathe Blaise (Thales, France)Laurent Bobelin (INSA Centre Val de Loire, France)Andrea Ceccarelli (University of Florence, Italy)Alessandro Erba (Karlsruhe Institute of Technology, Germany)Pierre-François Gimenez (Inria, France)Yufei Han (Inria, France)Shouling Ji (Zhejiang University, China)Satoru Koda (Fujitsu, Japan)Frédéric Majorczyk (DGA, France)Andres Molina-Markham (The MITRE Corporation, USA)Antonio Muñoz (University of Malaga, Spain)Gustavo Sánchez Collado (Karlsruhe Institute of Technology, Germany)Balachandra Shanabhag (Cohesity, USA)Shreya Sharma (Meta, USA)Pierre-Martin Tardif (Université de Sherbrooke, Canada)Wei Wang (Xi'an Jiaotong University, China)Fredrik Warg (RISE Research Institutes of Sweden)Akira Yamada (Kobe University, Japan)This workshop is co-located with the ACM CCS 2025 conference and is partially supported by the GRIFIN project (ANR-20-CE39-0011).